-- 3.4 It is the responsibility of the Monitoring Officer to the PFCC and of the Chief Finance Officers to the PFCC and the Chief Constable to ensure that the PFCC, Deputy PFCC, staff and officers are aware of the provisions and obligations of the various documents that comprise the scheme of governance and are able to comply with them.
-Where necessary, training will be provided to staff and officers to ensure such requirements can be complied with. - 3.5 The PFCC's governance arrangements are consistent with the PCC and Chief Constable Accountability Framework developed by the Association of Police and Crime Commissioners (APCC) and deliver the six core principles of good governance set out in The Good Governance Standard for Public Services, namely: - 1) Focusing on the purposes of the PFCC and the Chief Constable and on outcomes for citizens and service users; - 2) Ensuring that both the PFCC and the Chief Constable perform effectively in clearly defined functions and roles; - 3) Promoting the values of the PFCC and Chief Constable and demonstrating the values of good governance through behaviour; - 4) Taking informed, transparent decisions and managing risk; - 5) Developing the capacity and capability of the PFCC to be effective, and - 6) Engaging stakeholders and making accountability real.
+- 3.4 The review and maintenance of the PFCC's governance framework is undertaken by the PFCC, working closely with the Chief Executive and Monitoring Officer, the Chief Constable and their senior staff including the Chief Finance Officers.
+The Chief Constable has responsibility for reviewing the effectiveness of the governance framework within the force.
+This review is informed by the work of Essex Police's Assistant Chief Officer: Continuous Improvement and Analytics and the Head of Continuous Improvement, who have responsibility for the development and maintenance of the governance environment. - 3.5 It is the responsibility of the Monitoring Officer to the PFCC and of the Chief Finance Officers to the PFCC and the Chief Constable to ensure that the PFCC, Deputy PFCC, staff and officers are aware of the provisions and obligations of the various documents that comprise the scheme of governance and are able to comply with them.
+Where necessary, training will be provided to staff and officers to ensure such requirements can be complied with. - 3.6 The PFCC's governance arrangements are consistent with the PCC and Chief Constable Accountability Framework developed by the Association of Police and Crime Commissioners (APCC) and deliver the seven principles of good governance set out within the Chartered Institute of Public Finance and Accountancy's (CIPFA's) and the Society of Local Authority Chief Executives' (SOLACE's) joint Delivering Good Governance in Local Government Framework 2016, namely: - 1) Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - 2) Ensuring openness and comprehensive stakeholder engagement - 3) Defining outcomes in terms of sustainable economic, social and environmental benefits - 4) Determining the interventions necessary to optimise the achievement of the intended outcomes - 5) Developing the entity's capacity, including the capability of its leadership and the individuals within it - 6) Managing risks and performance through robust internal control and strong public financial management - 7) Implementing good practices in transparency, reporting and audit to deliver effective accountability